jiajiacisco/MerakiStudentPresence/README.md

 **Use Cases:**
 1. **Attendance Taking** Verify if a student visited the campus on a certain date and time
-2. **Location Analytics** Verify student location on campus based on the Access Point it connected to
+2. **Location Analytics** Verify student location on campus based on the Access Point his device is connected to
 3. **Device Lost&Found** When a device goes missing, we can narrow down the location by checking which access point it is connected to

 **Product Overview**<br/>